woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 ### `WOODPECKER_ESCALATE`
 > Default: `plugins/docker,plugins/gcr,plugins/ecr,woodpeckerci/plugin-docker,woodpeckerci/plugin-docker-buildx`

 Docker images to run in privileged mode.
+Only change if you are sure what you do!

 ### `WOODPECKER_VOLUME`
 > Default: empty